HackerEarth/news.hackerearth.com/_posts/2015-04-29-advanced-plagiarism-detector.md

 {% include JB/setup %}

 **What is HackerEarth Advanced Plagiarism Detector?**
 Plagiarism is a serious issue in any field.
-Competitive Programming also faces multiple instances of plagarism.
+Any online technical assesment tool also faces multiple instances of plagiarism.
 So to deal with the issue we lauched a revamped version of our Plagiarism Detection Tool.
 The HackerEarth Advanced Plagiarism Detection tool helps the recruiter to find the list of cases of cheating.